Ryan Kaine is on the outside…

 Concentre-toi, Sabrina.
 Concentrate.

-Tex might arrive at any moment, and she did not want him to see her weakness, or to see her cry.
+Tex might arrive at any moment, and she didn’t want him to see her weakness, or to see her cry.
 Not that tears would actually form.
 Dehydration would not allow it.

 Yes, she needed to concentrate on Tex and his slack-jawed partner, George.

 Focus upon Tex.
 Use anger as a driver.
 Fight.
 Stay alive for as long as possible.
 Help will come.
-Please God, help will come.
+Please God, help must come.

 When the big man stepped inside, sunlight seared her eyes so painfully she had to close them tight and turn her head away.
 He stood inside the threshold, unmoving while she recovered enough to look up at him.

 “Hey there, little lady,” he said.
-His soft Southern drawl made him sound almost friendly.
-“My name’s Tex.
+His soft, Southern drawl made him sound almost friendly.
+“Name’s Tex.
 I sure am glad to meet you, ma’am.”

-When he made the greeting, he touched his forehead as though tipping his hat to her.
+When he made the greeting, he touched his forehead as though tipping a non-existent hat to her.

 Still shielding her eyes, she stared up at the man who remained well out of reach.
 The youngster with the shotgun hovered just outside the doorway.

 Tex leered at her, taking in her state of undress.
-The men had snatched her while she slept, and she sat on the cot barefoot, wearing only a silk nightshirt and shorts.
-The translucent cloth left little to his imagination.
+The men had snatched her while she slept, and she sat on the cot, barefoot, wearing only a silk nightshirt and shorts.
+The translucent cloth left almost nothing to his imagination.

-Sabrina swallowed and tried to speak, but she could not drive any words through her parched throat.
+Sabrina swallowed and wanted to speak, but she hadn’t trusted herself not to curse at him in three different languages.
 Instead, she looked up at him and nodded.

 Once satisfied he had her full attention, Tex smirked.
 He took a set of keys from the pocket of his dusty jeans, selected one, and used it to unlock the only other door in her cinderblock cell—a door she had tried, and failed, to open since the start of her incarceration.
 She assumed it to be the door to another cell.
 Many times, she had knocked upon it but had received no response.